-A budget is an important tool to use in creating a spending plan for the funds assigned to your service group or other service opportunity.
-A carefully developed budget will ensure you have the funds you need for the activities, events and other things that you have prioritized for your service group or project.
+A budget is an important tool for creating a spending plan with the funds assigned to your service group or other service opportunity.
+A carefully developed budget will ensure having the funds for the activities, events and other things that you prioritize for your service group or project.

 1. Download the Budget Template

-If you are a Pace Center student board member, service project or student organization student leader, we recommend starting a semester budget planning by downloading the Pace Center Budget Template.
-This template provides a basic framework for creating a budget for managing the money for your board, project, activity, or other planned event.
-You can easily customize this budget to add, remove, adjust items as they are relevant to your activity.
+If you are a Pace Center student board member, service project or student organization student leader, we recommend starting a semester budget plan by downloading the Pace Center Budget Template.
+This template provides a basic framework to create a budget to manage the funds for your board, project, activity, or other planned event.
+You can easily customize this budget to add, remove, adjust items as are relevant to your activity.

-If you are a Pace Center student organization with an assigned chartstring, contact Pace Center Business Manager, Soeurette Germain to request your group’s spendable balance and to confirm incoming funds that you have raised.
+If you are a Pace Center student organization with an assigned chartstring, contact Pace Center Business Manager, Soeurette Germain to request your group’s spendable balance and to confirm that your account has received incoming funds that you have raised.

 Work with your student leadership team to review your semester’s planned expenses and then identify and use (or include) the relevant line items in the basic template.
 It is often helpful to identify your larger semester budget and then individual budgets for any major activity or event.
-If you have questions on completing the budget template, contact Pace Center Business Manager, Soeurette Germain.
+If you have questions on developing a budget or completing the budget template, contact Pace Center Business Manager, Soeurette Germain.

 3. Meet with Your Staff Adviser

-Once you have a draft budget, schedule a meeting with your Pace Center staff adviser to review your draft budget, funding sources and financial best practices for managing a budget.
-Your budget needs to be approved before moving forward.
+Once you have a draft budget, schedule a meeting with your Pace Center staff adviser to review the draft budget, funding sources and financial best practices for managing a budget.
+Your budget must be approved before moving forward.